GoHypernet/Galileo-Tutorial-Pages/docs/tuflow-tutorial.md

 ![Upload your zipped Tuflow model](images/tuflow/tuflow-model-upload.gif)

-Search for a Station to run on using the Mission Resource Finder.
+Search for a Station to deploy your analysis to using the Mission Resource Finder.
 This tool will also display the price in credits per hour to run on the hardware provided by that station.
 You can check on the progress of you job once it is in the running state by querying the process information and standard out.

 ![Find a station to run on](images/tuflow/tuflow-station-select.gif)